 Welcome to Philadelphia's Fitler Square, justly prized as a gem among Philadelphia's neighborhood parks.
-Built and dedicated more than a century ago, this inviting half-acre park is in the southwest quadrant of Center City, just south and west of Rittenhouse Square.
-Bounded by Locust Street and South Street, and extending from 21st Street to the Schuylkill River, the Fitler Square neighborhood is an easy walk from the city's most lively commercial areas, yet remains thoroughly residential.
+Built and dedicated more than a century ago, this inviting half-acre park is between 23 and 24th Streets, at Pine Street.
+The Fitler Square Neighborhood is an easy walk from the city's most lively commercial areas, yet remains thoroughly residential.

 The Square provides the site for annual seasonal events and activities, including the Spring Fair, the Easter Egg Hunt, the Halloween Party, and the Holiday Tree Lighting.
 Fitler Square is maintained with the help of Philadelphia's Department of Parks and Recreation.
 The Association supplies annual plantings as well as contracts for services that include lawn mowing and tree and shrub care, gardening, and trash cleanup.